This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Welcome to the land of amazing beer!
 If you are a fan of good craft beer, then you will love your time in Copenhagen.
 Not only is there an amazing array of specialty beer in the supermarkets, but Copenhagen is filled with microbreweries.
 While the beer will not be cheap at these places, it will be well worth the price.

 Overall, Copenhagen is a beautiful city that tends to be underrated compared to many other European destinations.
 There are many beautiful places to visit in Copenhagen and in the surrounding area.
 With its new rise in popularity, there are certain places you must see in Copenhagen before looking for hidden gems.
-My next post will highlight the other amazing things to do in this city, should you find the time.
+If you are looking to explore the city like a local, then make sure to check out my other guides as well!

 […] Read: 11 Places You Must See In Copenhagen […]